vindognz/DM_Game/README.md

 This is a simple 2D Platform Game coded in Python using Pygame.

-This requires installing pygame, you can do this through pip: pip install pygame
+This requires installing pygame, you can do this through pip: pip install pygame (this works on most versions of Linux and Windows)